 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Checking error return values or auxiliary status variables following a call to a subprogram is mandatory unless it can be demonstrated that the error condition is impossible.
+Reserve exception-handling mechanisms for truly unexpected situations and other situations where no local recovery is possible.
+Robert Karlin wants more discussion at March meeting.

 Handle exceptions by the exception handlers of an enclosing construct as close as possible to the origin of the exception but as far out as necessary to be able to deal with the error.